 We currently are using less than 25% of our mill capacity, leaving room for substantial revenue growth without having to incur significant capital costs.
 In particular, we clean, process and bag seed and small grains for growers in the Five Points, California.
-Although only representing a small portion of our business, our milling services operations experienced an increase in revenues in fiscal 2011 and is the highest margin portion of our business.
+Although only representing a small portion of our business, our milling services operations experienced an increase in revenue in fiscal 2011 and is the highest margin portion of our business.

 Since our May 2010 IPO, we have also been developing our stevia business, working with top stevia breeders and the world's largest stevia processor to conduct trials on numerous varieties to order to breed and select the best stevia varieties for the climate, soil and water conditions in the San Joaquin Valley.
 In July 2010, we entered into a five-year supply agreement with the stevia processor under which the processor has agreed to purchase all of our dried stevia leaf produced from seeds, plants and plant materials sourced from the processor or its agents that meets the contractual specifications, up to 130% of the quantity agreed upon by the parties on an annual basis.
 In May 2011, we commenced the planting of our first commercial crop of stevia on 114 acres and harvested a portion of that crop in the fall of 2012.
-We expect to earn modest revenue from this harvest during the second quarter when leaf is shipped to our customer.
+We earned a modest amount of revenue from this harvest during the second quarter when the leaf was shipped to our customer.
 Our agronomists focused their efforts on ensuring our plantation has a healthy stand for the first winter months, not on maximizing yield.
 This was essentially a test harvest in which we cut only the top portion of the plants and experimented with harvesting methods and equipment settings.
-We expect the next stevia harvest will take place in the quarter ending March 2012, at which time we expect our use of best agronomic practices to be rewarded by continuing yield improvement.
-Inasmuch as this is a new line of business for us and incorporation of stevia extracts into food and beverages sold in the U.S. is a relatively new development, our plans may not succeed to the extent we expect or on the time schedule we have planned, or at all.
-We incurred substantial expenses and earned no revenues during the 2011 fiscal year as we entered the stevia production business.
-We expect that the amount of stevia research and development expenses will decrease and that we will record our first stevia revenues in fiscal 2012 as we move to commercial production of stevia leaf.
+We expect the next stevia harvest will take place in the first quarter of fiscal 2013, although the exact timing of such harvest will depend on factors such as bloom rate and results of our internal tests, as we continue to evaluate and settle upon best farming practices for stevia.
+In April 2012, we entered into an agreement to lease an additional 156 acres of farmland near Los Banos, California, located in the heart of California's Central Valley.
+This newly leased farmland will be used for the planting of our second stevia field, which is expected to occur during the fourth fiscal quarter of 2012.
+Inasmuch as this is a new line of business for us and incorporation of stevia extracts into food and beverages sold in the U.S. is still a relatively new development, our plans may not succeed to the extent we expect or on the time schedule we have planned, or at all.
+We incurred substantial expenses and earned no revenue during the 2011 fiscal year as we entered the stevia production business.
+In fiscal 2012, the amount of research and development expenses for stevia has decreased as we moved into commercial production of stevia leaf, but we have not yet earned meaningful revenue from our stevia operations.